Chamb3r73/linesofaction/README.md

 # linesofaction
 Python PyGame version of Lines of Action

-Run gui.py or cli.py to open the game in GUI/CLI versions respectively
+Download the source code and run gui.py or cli.py to open the game in GUI/CLI versions respectively Or download the zip from releases and run gui.exe